superestos/berkeley_graphics_Rasterizer/README.md

 ## Logistics

 ### Deadline
 * **Project 1** is due **Tuesday 2/18, 11:59PM**.
-The **checkpoint** is due **Tuesday 2/11, 11:59PM.** For the project, both your code and write-up need to be turned in for your submission to be complete.
+The [**checkpoint quiz**](https://forms.gle/DQKEiZzFvFxKYMU69) is due **Tuesday 2/11, 11:59PM.** For the project, both your code and write-up need to be turned in for your submission to be complete.
 Assignments which are turned in after 11:59pm will use one of your late days -- there are no late minutes or late hours.

 ### Getting started